scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Soylent for lunch today, but then went out to the movies.
 I had more soylent for dinner.

+### Day 283

+Only had dinner today, tried a new chicken place that opened up.
+It was extremely bland, and had no real flavor.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/